Domestic violence: Religion

 There is controversy regarding the influence of religion on domestic violence.
 Judaism, Christianity and Islam have traditionally supported male-dominant households and "socially sanctioned violence against women has been persistent since ancient times."

 Views on the influence of Islam on domestic violence differ.
 While some authors argue that Islam is connected to violence against women, especially in the form of honor killings, others, such as Tahira Shahid Khan, a professor specializing in women's issues at the Aga Khan University in Pakistan, argue that it is the domination of men and inferior status of women in society that lead to these acts, not the religion itself.
 Public (such as through the media) and political discourse debating the relation between Islam, immigration, and violence against women is highly controversial in many Western countries.

 Among Christians, men and women who attend church more frequently are less likely to commit domestic violence against their partners.
 The effect of church attendance is not caused by increased levels of social support and community integration, which are not significantly related to the perpetration of domestic violence.
 In addition, even when variations in psychological problems (namely depressive symptoms, low self-esteem, and alcoholism) are accounted for, the salutary effect of church attendance remains.
 People who are theologically conservative are no more likely to commit domestic violence, however, highly conservative men are significantly more likely to commit domestic violence when their partners are much more liberal than them.

-The Catholic Church has been criticized for opposing divorce, and therefore trapping victims of violence in abusive marriages.
+Catholic teaching on divorce has led women to fear leaving abusive marriages.
+However, Catholic bishops specifically state that no person is obliged to remain within an abusive marriage.

 Medieval Jewish authorities differed on the subject of wife beating.
 Most rabbis living in Islamic lands allowed it as a tool of discipline, while those from Christian France and Germany generally saw it as justifying immediate divorce.